 Many times, the symptoms or behaviors that bring a person to The Retreat have roots in deeper problems, such as poor self-esteem or self-image.
 We treat your symptoms as we help you restore your sense of self.

-Many residents who participate in this track experience mood disorders, such as treatment-resistant depression, anxiety, or addiction.
+Many residents who participate in this track experience mood disorders such as treatment-resistant depression, anxiety, or co-occurring disorders.
 Through exploratory therapy, you can gain the skills necessary to manage the disease.

 “Restoring the Self” is about strengthening the way you feel about yourself.
 During therapy, we: